Lower Leg Pain: Causes and Treatments

 Broken bone or a sprained knee or ankle.
 A fracture (broken bone) or sprain (injury to ligaments from overstretching) can also cause leg pain.
 For mild sprains, try the RICE treatment: rest, ice, compression, and elevation.
 For a more severe sprain or fracture, apply ice and see your doctor right away.
 You may need a cast or brace.
 You may also need physical therapy to improve movement and speed recovery.
 Over time, gradually increase strength to support your weakened leg.

 These are some of the more common sources of lower leg pain caused by problems in blood vessels:

 Blood clot.
 A blood clot that develops in a vein deep in the body is called deep vein thrombosis (DVT).
 Most deep vein blood clots develop in the lower leg or thigh.
-They are more likely to occur if you are inactive for long periods, overweight, smoke, or take medication that increases risk for clots.
+They are more likely to happen if you are inactive for long periods, overweight, smoke, or take medication that increases risk for clots.
 If you suspect a blood clot, go to your doctor or emergency room right away.
-Pieces of blood clots can travel to lungs and other organs.
+Pieces of blood clots can travel to the lungs and other organs.
 Medications, support stockings, and weight loss are types of treatment to prevent clots.